Model robustness for feedback stabilization of open quantum systems: Introduction

-This paper demonstrates that our method in~\cite{liang2021robustness} concerning stabilization of $N$-dimensional angular momentum systems in presence of unknown initial states and physical parameters toward a target pure state, can be adopted to solve more general problems.
+This paper demonstrates that our method in~\cite{liang2021robustness} can be adopted to solve more general problems.
 We consider feedback stabilization of general open quantum systems undergoing QND measurements in presence of different measurement operators, not necessarily Hermitian (see e.g., \cite{sarlette2017deterministic}).
+Multiple measurement operators are particularly of interest for stabilization of entangled states, see e.g., \cite{zhang2020locally}.
 We obtain the convergence toward a target subspace, which is central in quantum error corrections where stabilization of a subspace of steady states is required, see e.g., \cite{ahn2002continuous,mabuchi2009continuous,cardona2019continuous}.
-Regarding stabilization of open quantum systems toward subspaces, in~\cite{benoist2017exponential} the authors obtain results on exponential stabilization of subspaces with open-loop control strategies.
+Regarding stabilization of open quantum systems towards subspaces, in~\cite{benoist2017exponential}, the authors obtain results on exponential stabilization of subspaces with open-loop control strategies.
 This paper gives methods to feedback stabilization of subspaces for QND measurements in presence of imperfections, i.e., unknown initial states and physical parameters.
-Additionally, this paper proves feedback stabilization where the feedback law depends only on an approximation of diagonal elements of the filter state with respect to the non-demolition basis.
+Importantly, it is shown that the provided analysis can be applied to show the robustness of a stabilizing feedback depending only on an approximation of diagonal elements of the filter state with respect to the non-demolition basis.
 This means that the complexity of computing the evolution of filter state is reduced from $N^2$ to $N.$ This is important to pave the way for the use of approximate filter in feedback stabilization.
 To our knowledge, this presents the first proof in this direction.
-In \cite{cardona2020exponential}, through a numerical analysis, the authors show the efficiency of a diagonal filter in a feedback loop.
+In \cite{cardona2020exponential}, through a numerical analysis, the authors show the efficiency of a simplified filter in a feedback loop.